AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 refined types.
 For example, [avro4s supports refined](https://github.com/sksamuel/avro4s#refined-support), but [iron doesn’t support avro4s](https://github.com/Iltotore/iron/issues/215).
 Of course, I’m not saying that refined types are the cause of this issue — it’s a common challenge with many libraries in the ecosystem.
-However, when dealing with types, it becomes cumbersome to write all the boilerplate, such as Avro codecs, manually, especially when you have many models in your domain.
+However, when dealing with types, it becomes cumbersome to write all the boilerplate, such as Avro codecs, manually, especially when we have many models in our domain.

-If you were using regular types, you wouldn’t face this problem.
+If we were using regular types, we wouldn’t face this problem.
 Once again, because we care about runtime transformations, the difference in runtime validation between regular types and refined types with external library bindings isn’t significant.